Azure/sql_python_deep_learning/README.md

 ### Preprocessing

-We have to donwload the data from [kaggle dataset](https://www.kaggle.com/c/data-science-bowl-2017/data).
+We have to download the data from [kaggle dataset](https://www.kaggle.com/c/data-science-bowl-2017/data).
 The images are in [DICOM format](https://en.wikipedia.org/wiki/DICOM) and consist of a group of slices of the thorax of each patient as it is shown in the following figure:

 <p align="center">
 	<img src="https://msdnshared.blob.core.windows.net/media/2017/02/021717_1842_QuickStartG2.png" alt="lung cancer scans" width="30%"/>